 Credit One Bank® Wander™ Card: Best for travel rewards

 Why we picked it: This unique travel credit card rewards those who enjoy a staycation, offering a generous return on eligible recreational and amusement park purchases, restaurant purchases and lodging purchases.
 Plus, it will consider applicants with fair credit.

-Pros: This is a unique travel credit card for the non-frequent flier, rewarding the staycationer who attends sporting events, visits national parks or dines out on the weekends.
+Pros: This is a unique travel credit card for the non-frequent flier, rewarding those who like to explore locally by attending sporting events, visiting national parks or dining out on the weekends.

 Cons: You will not receive bonus rewards on airfare.
 The card also doesn’t offer the luxurious perks and annual travel credits that come with premium travel credit cards despite its $95 annual fee.
 This card also charges 3% foreign transaction fees (or $1.00 whichever is greater), so it’s not ideal for international travel.

 Who should apply?
 People with fair credit looking for a competitive travel credit card can consider this a top option, especially if they spend on the card’s unique bonus categories.

 Who should skip?
 Travelers looking to go destination-to-destination while getting rewarded on flights should look to airline credit cards.